core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ~~~~~~~~~~~
 {: artwork-align="left"}

-If a future specification updates {{RFC8613}} by admitting different key derivation functions than HKDF Algorithms (e.g., KMAC as based on the SHAKE128 or SHAKE256 hash functions), that specification has to also update the present document in order to define the mapping between such key derivation functions and KUDOS-Expand.
+If a future specification updates {{RFC8613}} by admitting different key derivation functions than HKDF Algorithms (e.g., KMAC based on the SHAKE128 or SHAKE256 hash functions), that specification has to also update the present document in order to define the mapping between such key derivation functions and KUDOS-Expand.

 When an HKDF Algorithm is used, the derivation of new values follows the same approach used in TLS 1.3, which is also based on HKDF-Expand (see {{Section 7.1 of RFC8446}}) and is used for computing new keying material in case of key update (see {{Section 4.6.3 of RFC8446}}).